-Communication and engagement: Good communication with the public and across all sectors is vital to ensuring that everyone has the information that they need to support their health, the health of their community and to make sure that services are used in the right way.
+Communication and engagement: Good communication with the public and across partners is vital to ensuring that everyone has the information that they need to support their health, the health of their community and to make sure that services are used in the right way.
 The HWBB is committed to working with the people of Shropshire to develop and design services, support community development and create a common language and understanding of health and wellbeing.

 Evidence: The HWBB is clear that part of being a system leader includes using evidence gathered through data and through service user and patient experience.
 The Joint Strategic Needs Assessment (JSNA) is where this information is gathered.
-The JSNA is regularly updated with new information to keep it as up-to-date as possible.
 Going forward the JSNA will consider the health of individuals, communities and the population and will take a community and asset based approach.

-Compassion: The HWBB would like to cultivate and enable all people who live and work in Shropshire to act with compassion in everything that we do.
-Compassion involves our ability to take the perspective of, and to understand the emotions of, another person and turn those thoughts into a desire and willingness to help.
+Compassion: The HWBB would like to cultivate an environment enabling all people who live and work in Shropshire to act with compassion in everything that we do.
+Compassion involves our ability to take the perspective of, and to empathise with the emotions of, another person and turn those thoughts into a desire and willingness to help.